haperofi/MPI/README.md

 # MPI
 2 Simple Message Passing Interface (MPI) examples to demonstrate sending and receiving messages.
+These were written and tested using the OpenMPI library.

 MPI_send_recv_example.c uses blocking sending and receiving, with MPI_Send and MPI_Recv.